ishaqBBC/blog/blog/content/blog/2023-11-22-aws-79-VPC-network-acls-and-security-groups.md

 ## TLDR

-We explore the differences between Network ACLs (NACLs) and Security Groups in AWS [VPCs](TODO)(Vitrual Private Cloud) .
-NACLs act as a firewall at the subnet level with both allow and deny rules, while Security Groups operate at the instance level with only allow rules.
-We also discussed [VPC](TODO)Flow Logs, which capture IP traffic information for monitoring and troubleshooting.
+We explore the differences between Network ACLs NACLs (Network Access Control Logs) and Security Groups in AWS [VPCs](https://magicishaqblog.netlify.app/2023-11-01-aws-77-VPC-intro/)(Vitrual Private Cloud) .
+NACLs (Network Access Control Logs) act as a firewall at the subnet level with both allow and deny rules, while Security Groups operate at the instance level with only allow rules.
+We also discussed [VPC](https://magicishaqblog.netlify.app/2023-11-01-aws-77-VPC-intro/)Flow Logs, which capture IP traffic information for monitoring and troubleshooting.
 Understanding these components is crucial for securing and managing your AWS infrastructure effectively.

 ### Network ACL and Security Groups

-In our VPC, which has one public subnet and one [EC2 instance](TODO), we can create a Network ACL (NACL).
+In our VPC, which has one public subnet and one [EC2 instance](https://magicishaqblog.netlify.app/2023-02-24-aws-10-EC2/), we can create a Network ACL (NACL).
 A NACL is a firewall that controls traffic to and from subnets, with explicit allow and deny rules.
 These rules are applied at the subnet level and only include IP addresses.

-NACLs are the first line of defense for our public subnets.
-Traffic from the internet first goes through the NACL before reaching the [EC2 instance](TODO).
+NACLs (Network Access Control Logs) are the first line of defense for our public subnets.
+Traffic from the internet first goes through the NACL before reaching the [EC2 instance](https://magicishaqblog.netlify.app/2023-02-24-aws-10-EC2/).

-Next, we have [security groups](TODO), which control traffic to and from an Elastic Network Interface (ENI) or an [EC2 instance](TODO).
-Security groups can only have allow rules and can reference IP addresses or other [security groups](TODO).
-They are attached to the [EC2 instance](TODO), providing a second layer of defense.
+Next, we have [security groups](https://magicishaqblog.netlify.app/2023-03-10-aws-12-security-groups/), which control traffic to and from an Elastic Network Interface (ENI) or an [EC2 instance](https://magicishaqblog.netlify.app/2023-02-24-aws-10-EC2/).
+Security groups can only have allow rules and can reference IP addresses or other [security groups](https://magicishaqblog.netlify.app/2023-03-10-aws-12-security-groups/).
+They are attached to the [EC2 instance](https://magicishaqblog.netlify.app/2023-02-24-aws-10-EC2/), providing a second layer of defense.
 ![diagram on NACL and security groups](/blog/src/images/79/79-1.png)

 ### Differences Between NACL and Security Groups